 Each player starts with 15 HP stones and roll 6 dice with different images on them — melee attack, ranged attack, melee block, and ranged block.
 Each player gets three turns and can choose to “lock” any of the attacks/defenses they draw.
 The opponent then responds by rolling and “locking” in a response.

 After the three rounds, every blocked and unblocked attack is shown and the players are given the chance to use their “God’s Favor.”
 After everything is set in motion, the dice start to perform the actions inscribed on them.
-The last person standing — other would have their 15 HP exhausted — wins the game of Orlog.
+The last person standing — others would have their 15 HP exhausted — wins the game of Orlog.

 Is there a real-life Orlog?